tale-toul/gobuilder-s2i/README.md

 ```

 #### run
 This script will be used to run the go application and will be set as the CMD for the resulting application image.
-To make sure that signals are correctly propagated to the container, the application should be started using the __exec__ command.
+To make sure that the system signals are correctly propagated to the container, the application should be started using the __exec__ command.

 ```shell
 exec ${APPROOT}/gobinary